ThomasOsinga/MultiStateOccupancyPowerAnalysis/README.txt

 - Running models: Code for running simulations of both basic and multi-state models, configured with identical seeds to replicate results as presented in the paper.
 "RunningMultistate" and "RunningBasic" are the files that should be engaged with to run simulations - "Simulation function" are functions called on by the Running files.
 	- Rslurm: This is the code we used to run our revision models through a HPC (slurm).

+#Old_Unused_Rfiles: Contains scripts used somewhere in the process but not used for any of items or data in the manuscript.
+Is kept here for organisational reason.
+Not for review.